pictures from the website of the museum

-The Yksitynen Maatalous Museum (Private Agricultural Museum) in Putaja, Finland, has an outside area which has been transformed into a sculpture park, featuring some thirty sculptures made by autodidact sculptor Tauno Vuorenniemi.
+The Putajan Yksityinen Maatalousmuseo (Private Agricultural Museum) in Putaja, Finland, has an outside area which has been transformed into a sculpture park which features some thirty sculptures made by autodidact sculptor Tauno Vuorenniemi.

 The sculptures depict rural life as it was in former days.